mattmcheng/OracleMD/README.md

 ## Documentation

 ## Bugs and Issues
 Have a bug or an issue with this template?
-Open a new issue here on GitHub or leave a comment on the template overview page at Start Bootstrap.
+[Open a new issue](https://github.com/mattmcheng/OracleMD/issues) here on GitHub.

 ## Built With
 <table>